fabiolnh/service-mesh-istio/README.md

 ** Istio creates a proxy inside each POD to receive and to send data between pods.
 Thorough a Istio control panel layer (in a specific POD), it controls all the proxys

-** In this study, we are going to use the k3d to simulate the kubernetes cluster
+** In this study, we are going to use the k3d to simulate the kubernetes cluster.
+This tool is easy to redirect port, as we can see under.
+The tool "kind" (another tool to work with kubernetes) is not so easy to do that.

 1) Install k3d through chocolatey (if you are using windows)
 2) Create the cluster